 - Transaction – phrases used to find products or services that you are looking to purchase, eg. “buy” and “sale”

-You should be using a combination of these different types of keywords in your PPC campaigns in order to maximise the effectiveness of your bids.
+You should be using a combination of these different types of keywords in your PPC campaigns in order to maximize the effectiveness of your bids.

 How to discover the correct keywords